9

 http://www.lordandtaylor.com

-The oldest department store in the US has a good selection of better merchandise similar to Field's, albeit a subset of what Field's offered.
-The store (as well as its credit cards) are no longer connnected with Macy's, Inc.
+Marshall Field's was the first modern department store but Lord and Taylor traces it's roots back even farther when it was a different kind of business.
+Lord and Taylor has a good selection of better clothing and home goods that are similar to Field's, albeit a subset of what Field's offered.
+Lord and Taylor (as well as its credit cards) are no longer connnected with Macy's, Inc.

 Merz Apothecary